On the conformal method for the Einstein constraint equations: Introduction

 A priori there are of course many possible choices for the free data space $\cD$.
 One would like $\cD$ to be as simple as possible topologically.
 On the other hand, very little seems to be known about the topology of the space $\cC$ of solutions of the constraint equations.

 By far the best understood and most well-studied choice, especially for the case of closed manifolds considered here, is that given by the conformal method of Lichnerowicz-Choquet-Bruhat-York, cf.~for instance \cite{BI}, \cite{CBY}, \cite{I}, or one of its variants \cite{BI}, \cite{Mx2}.
 For the conformal method, $\cD$ has the following product structure.
-Let $\cG$ be the space of (pointwise) conformal equivalence classes $[g]$ of $C^{\infty}$ smooth metrics $g$ on $M$ and let $\cT$ be the fibration over $\cG$ with fiber over $[g]$ given by the space of $C^{\infty}$ smooth symmetric 2-tensors $\s$ which are transverse-traceless with respect to $[g]$, i.e. $\d_{g_{0}}\s = tr_{g_{0}}\s = 0$, where $g_{0}$ is any representative of $[g]$.
+Let $\cG$ be the space of (pointwise) conformal equivalence classes $[g]$ of $C^{\infty}$ smooth metrics $g$ on $M$ and let $\cT$ be the fibration over $\cG$ with fiber over $[g]$ given by the space of equivalence classes $[g, \s]$ of $C^{\infty}$ smooth symmetric 2-tensors $\s$ which are transverse-traceless with respect to $g$.
+Thus $\d_{g}\s = tr_{g}\s = 0$, where $(g, \s)$ is any representative of $([g, \s])$; the equivalence relation is given by $(g, \s) \sim (\psi^{4}g, \psi^{-2}\s)$, cf.~\cite{Mx2}.
 Next, let $C^{\infty}(M)$ denote the space of smooth scalar functions $H$ on $M$.
 Then $\cD$ (i.e.~$\cD_{C^{\infty}}$) is given by

-The class $[g]$ represents the conformal class of the metric $g$, while $\s$ and $H$ represent the transverse-traceless part and pure trace part of $K$; $H$ thus represents the mean curvature.
 It is easily verified that $\cD$ has formally $8$ degrees of freedom and is contractible.
+The space $\cD$ is commonly called the space of seed data for the conformal method.

+Roughly speaking, given a pair $(g, K)$, $[g]$ represents the conformal class of $g$, $\s$ represents the transverse-traceless part of $K$ with respect to $g$, and $H$ represents the mean curvature $H = tr_{g}K$.
+The remaining degrees of freedom are then a conformal factor $\f$ for the metric and a vector field $X$ for the action of diffeomorphisms on symmetric bilinear forms.
+Given a choice of background metric $g_{0}$ for the conformal class $[g]$, (which then breaks the conformal symmetry), the constraint equations \eqref{div0}-\eqref{scal} give a determined system of equations for $(\f, X)$, cf.~\eqref{div}-\eqref{lich} below.
+The basic issue is then understanding the existence and uniqueness of such solutions.
+However, for the conformal method, the data $(\f, X)$ should be determined from the conformal data $([g, \s])$, i.e.~the structure of the set of solutions $(\f, X)$ should be independent of the choice of representative $g_{0} \in [g]$.

+Let $\cC$ be the space of all $C^{\infty}$ smooth pairs $(g, K)$ on $M$ satisfying the constraint equations \eqref{div0}-\eqref{scal}.
+Instead of studying the solvability of the equations \eqref{div0}-\eqref{scal} for fixed data $([g, \s], H) \in \cD$, (given a choice of representative $g_{0} \in [g]$), we consider the behavior of the natural (projection) maps \be \ee As first made clear by Maxwell \cite{Mx2}, such maps are only defined via an auxiliary choice of volume form $\a$ on $M$.
+The choice of $\a$ gives an identification of the tangent space $T_{[g]}\cG$ with the cotangent space $T_{[g]}^{*}\cG$ via the pairing